 The Tsabong North Project is located approximately 100 km north of the town of Tsabong in southwestern Botswana.
 The project covers 735 square kilometres and it is 100% owned by Pangolin Diamonds.

 The Project is situated on edge of the Archaean Kaapvaal Craton and is just north of the Tsabong kimberlite cluster of more than 80 kimberlites.
 Many are diamond-bearing including the very large M1 kimberlite.

-The “three” diamonds, qualified as micro-diamonds (<0.005 in all directions: x, y, z), and they were recovered from a very small sample (3.7kg) of fine-grained sandy tuff-sediment in Magi005.
+The “three” diamonds were retained on the 0.074mm square mesh sieve and they were recovered from a very small sample (9.68kg) of fine-grained sandy tuff-sediment in Magi005.
 Clearly the system that generated the tuff-sediment is diamond bearing.
 Our program is designed to locate the source (we must be close), measure its size and to determine a grade (amount of diamonds).

 * the Magi is named after the three wise men; Melchior, Caspar, Balthazar, because the airborne geophysics suggested three targets.
 We now see, as result of detailed ground work, only two.

 Dr. Leon Daniels.
 PhD, Chairman of Pangolin is the Qualified Person and responsible for the technical content reported on the Pangolin website.
 He has read and approved this content.